mpous/hivemq4-ignition-balena/README.md

 # Industrial IoT Gateway using Ignition Edge with HiveMQ and balena

-This is a reference architecture to run on your IIoT Edge Gateway with HiveMQ MQTT broker and Ignition Edge on a balena device.
+This is an IIoT reference architecture to run on your IIoT Edge Gateway with HiveMQ MQTT broker, Influx, Grafana and Ignition Edge on a balena device.

 ![](/assets/balena-ignition-hivemq.png)

-The example application is reading from Modbus and OPC UA sensors using a variation of the MING stack (MQTT, InfluxDB, Ignition Edge and Grafana) to use the advantages of the Edge Computing to digitalize a factory.
-In this case, we are using Ignition Edge, HiveMQ and balena to add a UNS (Unified Name Space) for data modeling and MQTT Sparkplug B to format the data being sent over MQTT to Ignition in the cloud through HiveMQ cloud instance.
+The example application is reading from Modbus and OPC UA sensors using a variation of the MING stack (MQTT HiveMQ, InfluxDB, Ignition Edge and Grafana) to use the advantages of the Edge Computing to digitalize a factory.
+In this case, we are using Inductive Automation Ignition Edge, HiveMQ and balena to add a Unified Name Space (UNS) for data modeling.
+We are going to use MQTT Sparkplug B to format the data being sent over MQTT to Ignition in the cloud through HiveMQ Cloud Enterprise instance.

 ## Disclaimer